JAnicaTZ/TreeOfKnowledge/MISLI-SVATKO-DA-JE-MENI-LAKO.md

 «I already tried. 🥲»

 Previous outreach has produced only limited engagement.

 However, a lack of response is not evidence against the project’s value or correctness.
-It simply means that the right independent evaluator has not yet been found.
+It simply means that the appropriate independent evaluator has not yet been found.

 Therefore, if any participant has a trusted or favourite professor, researcher or lecturer in: